krishanthisera/blog/src/content/blog/edge-functions.md

 }
 ```

-Once invoked, the Lambda@Edge function requests the prerender service to render our website.
-The prerender service, in turn, sends a new request to our CloudFront distribution, captures the rendered webpage, and returns it as a static HTML page.
+Once invoked, the Lambda@Edge function requests the Prerender service to render our website.
+Then Prerender service, in turn, sends a new request to our CloudFront distribution, captures the webpage (with the dynamic content), render it, and returns it as a static HTML page.

 ###### Handling Errors

-What happens if a page isn't available?
-Typically, we would present a default 404 page.
-However, the prerender service offers a cool solution.
-It allows us to specify a status code by embedding it within the error page's metadata:
+What happens if the page isn't available?
+Typically, we would present a default 404 page (the HTTP status code could be 404 or 2XX).
+However, the Prerender service, allows us to specify a status code by embedding it within the error page's metadata:

 `<meta name="prerender-status-code" content="404">`

-You can read more about this [here](https://docs.prerender.io/docs/11-best-practices).
+You can read more about this [here](https://docs.Prerender.io/docs/11-best-practices).

 ##### Step 3: Responding with Static HTML | Response Handler

-Once the prerender service completes its task and sends back the static HTML, our third Lambda@Edge function formats the response for the search engine crawler.
+Once the Prerender service completes its task and sends back the static HTML, our third Lambda@Edge function formats the response.

 As part of this process, we also set cache control headers to dictate how the returned responses should be cached.